Opinion dynamics: Statistical physics and beyond: Models of opinion dynamics

 \subsubsection{The conventional two-state voter model}

 The voter model is probably the simplest and most popular model of opinion dynamics.
 Its simplicity is a key factor to its success, as it is one of the rare non-equilibrium stochastic processes that can be solved exactly in any dimension \cite{redner_guide_2001}.
-In its basic formulation, first proposed by \textcite{holley_ergodic_1975}, individuals in a population hold one of two possible opinions and are connected in a network.
-At each time step, a randomly selected individual adopts the opinion of one of its neighbors [see Fig. \ref{fig:binary_models}(a)].
-In such a step, it is equally likely that an agent changes from one opinion to the other, or that the reverse change occurs (in a different agent).
-This means that the overall magnetization across realizations of the stochastic process (usually defined as $m(t)=1/N\sum_ix_i(t)$, the average of opinions $x_i(t)$ over the $N$ agents) is conserved (or, in other words, the fraction of agents in either of the two opinion states).
-This conservation law does not hold on heterogeneous interaction networks, as we will discuss below.
+In its basic formulation, first proposed by \textcite{holley_ergodic_1975}, individuals in a population hold one of two possible opinions and are connected in a lattice.
+We write the opinion of agent $i$ at time $t$ as $x_i(t)\in\{-1,1\}$.
+At each time step, a randomly selected individual adopts the opinion of a randomly chosen neighbor [see Fig. \ref{fig:binary_models}(a)].
+It is equally likely that an agent changes from one opinion to the other and vice versa.
+This means that the stochastic process is a martingale where the average magnetization across realizations is conserved [usually defined as $m(t)=1/N\sum_ix_i(t)$, i.e. the opinion average over all $N$ agents].
+When considering the exit probability $E(x)$ (defined as the probability that the system ends up with $x_i = 1$ for all agents, when starting from a homogeneous initial condition where a fraction $x$ of agents has $x_i = 1$), the conservation law implies the linear relation $E(x)=x$ \cite{sood_voter_2005}.
+The conservation law does not hold on heterogeneous interaction networks, as we discuss below.

-Starting from a disordered initial condition, voter dynamics tends to increase the order of the system.
-The model dynamics does not allow for spontaneous opinion changes, and therefore the states in which all individuals hold the same opinion (consensus) are absorbing.
-This in turn means that consensus is invariably reached asymptotically if the system is finite.
-On a complete network, the mean time to consensus time can be computed exactly for any value of the initial magnetization \cite{slanina_analytical_2003}, and it scales linearly in the population size $N$.
-In the thermodynamic limit (infinite populations), instead, consensus depends on underlying lattice dimension or network topology, and the scaling of consensus time with population size is determined by the network structure.
-We will now distinguish between different types of networks.
+Starting from a disordered initial condition, voter dynamics tends to increase the order of the system by coarsening.
+Because spontaneous opinion changes are not allowed, any state where all individuals share the same opinion (consensus) is absorbing.
+In a finite system, consensus is always reached asymptotically.
+On a complete network, the mean time to consensus can be computed exactly for any value of the initial magnetization, scaling linearly with the population size $N$ \cite{slanina_analytical_2003}.
+However, in the thermodynamic limit (infinite population), reaching consensus depends on the underlying network topology or lattice dimension.
+In the following we distinguish between different types of networks.